4/5/2026: boat work

 This weekend passed has been a good one with regards the refit of The Clancy, as follows:-

 Autohelm: my initial assessment had led me to believe a separate structure was needed to attach the Autohelm.
 But today's check had revealed an almost too easy fit.
 Drill + Goo = Done.
-Pin on toller was a repeat.
-Wiring was completed on day 2 & was made easier by prewiring I'd done months ago.
-Not yet tested, but that will be fun to do afloat.
-Not free like a windvane, but that option is not readily available on my small ketch, with a stern swiping mizzen boom.
-But, I suspect with a slightly improved solar-battery setup, this system should be as good.
+The pin fitting on tiller was a repeat.
+Wiring, completed on day 2, was made easier by prewiring I'd done months ago.
+It was a great relief to discover this as I loath wiring of any type.
+Ive not yet tested to autohelm, but reckon that will be a fun thing to do when we're afloat.
+Its not free of power consumption like a windvane, but I cannot fit a vane on my little ketch due to the stern-sweeping mizzen boom.
+But I trust a with a slightly upscaled solar-battery setup, this system should be as good.

-Tethers: I have recently returned to listening to Chris Stanmore-Major (book reading, podcasts and seamanship videos), and noticed he has slacklines on the overhead on the main cabin.
+Tethers: As already mentioned I have recently returned to listening to Chris Stanmore-Major (book reading, podcasts and seamanship videos).
+Footage of him on his Volvo 60 (?) shows that he has slacklines on the overhead on the main cabin.
 On these lines he dangles head torches, spare ropes etc. So I fitted one of these to port and dangled my harness and lifeline from it.

 I have a list to go on with including: AIS, liferaft, galley plumbing.